Breakthrough-Energy/fs-azureblob/README.md

 time).
 There is a custom namespace called `blob` which can be used to set metadata on a blob, in the form of key value pairs which must be valid http headers.

+Additionally, the v2 filesystem for hierarchical namespaces supports posix permissions, so the `access` namespaces is supported for `getinfo` calls, which includes this information.

 See [docs](https://docs.pyfilesystem.org/en/latest/info.html) for more details.

 ## Note